 Our first night in Delhi was also the first night of Diwali or the Hindu Festival of Lights where "Crackers" and fireworks are exploded throughout the city.
 Pictured above is colored rice display on the floor of Le Meridan hotel in celebration of Diwali; lit candles throughout the hotel displays were quite a surprise.
 Wondered how my father (the Fire Chief) would have reacted.

-Sorry this is a little out of order.
+Hi All, Sorry this is a little out of order.
 I'll let Christine take over now and just write her comments of Delhi and we can add pictures later.

 Sat, 6 November.
 Let me begin with the statement that India is a 360 degree experience!
 It is a cacaphony of sights, sounds, smells and emotions.
 Delhi is the capital: extremely crowded, extremely dirty and extremely interesting.
 We visited the India Gate, a 42 mtr high monument to the 13,516 Indian soldiers that lost their lives in WWI.
 All of their names are inscribed on this white sandstone "arch-de-triomphe" style archway.
 The honor guard on duty that day were of the Indian Air Force and rotates daily through the three military services.